Many or all companies we feature compensate us. Compensation and editorial

 • Leasebacks allow you to turn home equity into cash without taking on debt in the form of a home equity loan or HELOC.

-• A leaseback option can allow you to stay in the home so you can maintain your current lifestyle or prepare for a move.
+• A leaseback option allows you to stay in the home and maintain your current lifestyle or prepare for a move.

 • Leaseback companies can take responsibility for homeowners insurance, property taxes, maintenance, and HOA fees, removing those expenses from your budget.

-• Closing and funding may be much faster compared to selling the home on the open market.
+• Closing and funding may be much faster than selling the home on the open market.

 Cons

-• Some leaseback companies allow you to pocket appreciation value when the home is sold on the open market, but not all allow this.
+• Not all leaseback companies allow you to pocket the appreciation value when you sell the home on the open market.

 • Similar to selling a home on the market, leaseback agreements may require you to pay closing costs or other fees.

-• Depending on the conditions of the housing market in your area, your rent payments may be the same as your mortgage or even higher, negating savings.
+• Depending on the housing market conditions in your area, your rent payments may be higher than your mortgage.

-• Since you rent rather than own, you’re no longer building equity through your monthly housing payments.
+• Because you rent rather than own, you’re no longer building equity through your monthly housing payments.

-Home sale-leasebacks are not the only way to withdraw equity.
-There are other options you might consider, including:
+Home sale-leasebacks aren’t the only way to withdraw equity.
+Other options you might consider include:

-The main difference between these options and a home sale-leaseback is that the first three alternatives require you to take on debt.
+The main difference between these options and a home sale-leaseback is that they require you to take on debt.

-If you’d rather avoid an extra debt payment or don’t qualify for a reverse mortgage yet, a home sale-leaseback could be the better option.
+A home sale-leaseback could be better if you’d rather avoid an extra debt payment or don’t qualify for a reverse mortgage.
 Here are specific scenarios where a leaseback agreement could make sense.

-Are worried about a housing market downturnSell your home for top dollar while continuing to enjoy the benefits of living in it.
+Have concerns about a market downturnSell your home for top dollar and still live in it

 How to decide on a home sale-leaseback company